keras-team/keras-io/examples/vision/md/integrated_gradients.md

 3. Interpolate the baseline for a given number of steps.
 The number of steps represents the steps we need in the gradient approximation for a given input image.
 The number of steps is a hyperparameter.
-The authors recommend using steps anywhere between 20 and 1000 step.
+The authors recommend using anywhere between 20 and 1000 steps.

 4. Preprocess these interpolated images and do a forward pass.
 5. Get the gradients for these interpolated images.